mggg/GerryChain/docs/user/intro.rst

 like a circle) over districts that look like salamanders (thin with long branches).

-The universe of all possible district plans for a given state is really huge, so the challenge is to create a subset of all possible plans that reasonably represents the universe of plans.
+The universe of all possible district plans for a given state is huge, so the challenge is to create a subset of all possible plans that reasonably represents the universe of plans.
 GerryChain does this by randomly sampling the universe of all plans to create an "ensemble" of plans.
 One can then examine that ensemble to see if a specific